 The SAE is a great addition to most 30+ gallon tanks.

-Not only will they eat hair algae, they will also eat black beard algae.
-(And other types of algae that no other fish will touch.)
+Not only will they eat green algae and hair algae, they will also eat black beard algae.
+(And other species of algae that few other fish will touch.)

 The one drawback?